ismailtachafine/ismailtachafine/README.md

 ## 😎 About me:

-- 🏫 I am a 3rd Year Student of the Data Engineering Degree at ENSIAS in Rabat.
+- 🏫 I am a 3rd Year Student of the Data Engineering Degree at ENSIAS in Rabat

 - 🔭 I’m currently looking for an **Internship in Data Engineering/Science**